-Monsoon season has arrived!
-As you sit on the balcony of your room and watch the sun eclipsed by the huge clouds rolling in, the rain begin thrumming on the roof, there is not many better places to be.
-Taking the time to enjoy the wonders of nature remains one of the most relaxing and enjoyable of all human activities.
+But relaxin is not taxin as they say, so as you sit on the balcony outside your room and watch the sun slip over the mountain or in the lavender light of evenings watch the multitude of stars begin winking through our clean clear air, there are not many better places just to be.
+Taking the time to enjoy the wonders of nature remains one of the most enjoyable of all human activities.
 Bisbee is a walking town and exploring the narrow streets winding through the Mule mountains is delightful as well as invigorating.
 Bisbee is authentic, in contrast to the generic and cookie cutter look of current urban environments, with interesting architecture, creative gardens, and surprises on every stairway.

 Although we offer a voucher for a continental breakfast at the High Desert Market, Anna’s seasonal kitchen, right next door to us, has full breakfast options and lunch with good local ingredients.
 And Cornucopia Cafe, 14 Main Street, a couple blocks down canyon from the Inn offers Sunday Brunch in addition to lunch during the week.